 FEATURES AND OPTIONS

-- Custom made to your measurements and specifications. *You MUST choose the features you want in the drop down menus above before adding barong to cart. **You MUST also get measured by a Pineapple Industries representative.
+- Custom made to your measurements and specifications. *You MUST choose the features you want in the drop down menus above before adding barong to cart. **You MUST also get measured.
+Please allow at least 2 months to produce and deliver.
+Free alterations are available after delivery subject to terms.
 Click here to see "How This Works".

 What has Ronnie been up to?
 He is all about that Ohio and Midwest Filipino and Asian movement.
 He is one of the originators of the Kawayan dance movement circa 1997 at the University of Cincinnati, co-founder of the National Association of Asian American Professionals (NAAAP) Cincinnati chapter and Commissioner of the Asian American Basketball League (AABL), where teams from Toronto, Chicago, Atlanta, Memphis, Detroit, Indianapolis and all around Ohio come to compete.

 If you ask Ronnie what he is up to now, he is going to tell you.
 From Ronnie: